-Condition Type SQL-ERROR
+SQL-ERROR

-sql-error, simple-error, simple-condition, error, serious-condition, sql-condition, condition, t sql-error is a CLSQL extension.
+sql-error, error, serious-condition, sql-condition, condition, t

 This is the super-type of all CLSQL-specific conditions that represent errors, as defined by CLSQL, or any of it's database-specific interfaces.
 There are no defined initialization arguments nor any accessors.